Long Gone Day - Part One

 When he looked up, he was suddenly staring into a pretty pair of green eyes.
-It startled him at first, how silently she appeared next to him.
+It startled him, how silently she appeared.

-“Who are you waiting for?” she asked in a sing-song voice.
+“Who are you waiting for?” she asked curiously in a sing-song voice.

 “I was meeting someone for a first date,” Michael replied, running a hand nervously through his short, shaggy black hair.
 “But I think I’ve been stood up.”

 “Sounds like it’s her loss,” the guitarist replied.
-“You are pretty, and you have an honest heart.
+“You’re pretty, and you have an honest heart.
 What more could a girl want?”